vanitanaidu/every-bulb/README.md

  4. Run `rake db:seed`
  5. Run `rails s`
  6. Click the link given for the IP address or localhost to start exploring

+ do this when u seed for admin priviledges  @product.image.create!(filename: 'app/assets/other/image.jpg')